saad-mh/bloop/README.md

 This project is actively maintained but intentionally kept simple.

 Updates will be made:
-- When bugs are found
+- When lethal bugs are found
 - When my girlfriend needs new features
 - When there is free time to improve stability or UX